Search the Health Library

 - When you enroll in this study, you will answer some background questions about diet and exercise.

-- Each time your ICD is interrogated, you will be asked to answer questions about your symptoms, medications and any recent heart-related testing.
+- Each time your ICD is interrogated (about every 6 months), you will be asked to answer questions about your symptoms, medications and any recent heart-related testing.

 - If your ICD delivers a shock, you will be asked to answer additional questions about your activities in the days before the shock.

-- An optional part of the study asks questions about how having ARVD/C and an ICD affects your life.
+- On a yearly basis, you will be asked questions about how having ARVD/C and an ICD affects your life.
 We will also ask about what activities you are able to do day to day and about your feelings.

-Study Methods: All questionnaires can be completed online, or we can send paper copies to you.
+Study Methods: Participation in this study is by invitation only and all questionnaires can be completed online.
+We can also send paper copies to you.
 Alternatively, we can complete them over the phone.
 We will work with you to request copies of your ICD interrogations from your local doctor.

 Join the Study / Contact Information: